Reports & Findings

 There has been a recent news article indicating some "Forever Chemicals", actually known as Per- and polyfluoroalkyl substances (PFAS) were detected in 24 water systems within the region.
 Huber Heights Water system was NOT one of those systems, as confirmed by testing by the Ohio EPA.

 The City of Huber Heights continues a high priority and focus on providing a safe, healthy water system for the community.
-Our partner/operator, Suez, conducts many safety tests on a regular basis and uses innovative practices to properly manage our water system to stay ahead of and above standards put forth by Ohio EPA.
+Our partner/operator, Veolia, conducts many safety tests on a regular basis and uses innovative practices to properly manage our water system to stay ahead of and above standards put forth by Ohio EPA.
 This is another case where the Huber Heights water system has shown to be safe, healthy and within all required compliance levels in accordance to Ohio EPA and our own high standards.

 Specific to PFAS and related to the recent media publication, the Ohio EPA has confirmed in writing that no PFAS were detected in Huber Heights Water as noted below.